How can tax consolidation benefit your business?

 Foreign companies are not eligible for the tax consolidation regime.
 However, a French parent company owned by a foreign company may opt for the group system if the subsidiaries agree to the integration.
 In such a case, the parent company is free to determine the scope of the tax group.

-French subsidiaries may be included in the tax group if they are held by the parent company via a foreign company (at least 95% of which is held directly or indirectly by the parent company) whose registered office is in the European Union or in a member state of the European Economic Area that has signed a tax treaty with France to strive against tax evasion.
-Our tax assistance services can help individuals and corporates navigate the complexities of tax consolidation and ensure compliance with French tax laws.
+French subsidiaries may be included in the tax group if they are held by the parent company via a foreign company.
+This foreign company must be held at least 95% directly or indirectly by the parent company.
+Its registered office must be in the European Union or in a member state of the European Economic Area that has signed a tax treaty with France to strive against tax evasion.
+Our tax experts can guide you through complexities and ensure compliance with French tax laws.

 How is consolidated income determined?